-In terms of coverage, these plans add a free NCD protector if you have at least 30% NCD already, a loss of use benefit for S$100 per day for up to 10 days, and a S$1,000 waiver of your standard excess on the first accident repair in the policy year.
-The main difference between the Gold and Prestige plans is that the Prestige plan lets you choose any workshop for repairs, which makes it a good option for those with luxury cars or have specialty car parts.
+If you own a luxury vehicle and are looking for a low-cost option among top-tier car insurance plans, Sompo's Gold and Prestige plans may be appealing.
+The Gold and Prestige plans cost 15% and 5% below average, respectively, even when including budget-tier plans in the calculation.
+In terms of coverage, these plans add a free NCD protector if you have at least 30% NCD already, a loss of use benefit for S$100 per day for up to 10 days (highest on the market), and a waiver of up to S$1,000 of your standard excess on the first accident repair in the policy year.
+The main difference between the Gold and Prestige plans is that the Prestige plan lets you choose any workshop for repairs, making it a good option for those with luxury cars or have specialty car parts.

 Sompo TPO & TPFT Plans

 Sompo's Third Party Only and Third Party Fire & Theft plans cover only what is legally required: Third-party liability coverage and fire/theft coverage for TPFT plans.
-They cost around 25% below the industry average for TPO and TPFT plans so they can be a good option for cost-conscious drivers who have old cars not insurable under comprehensive policies.
+They cost around 16% below the industry average for TPO and TPFT plans, so they can be a good option for cost-conscious drivers who have old cars that are not insurable under comprehensive policies.
 However, if you are looking to sacrifice coverage for the sake of a cheap policy, the TPO or TPFT plans will not be a good option.
-In fact, if your car is fully financed and you have a 50% NCD, you would actually be better off with Sompo's Focus plan as it is cheaper than the TPO and TPFT plans by around 28%.
+In fact, if your car is fully financed and you have a 50% NCD, you would actually be better off with Sompo's Focus plan as it is cheaper than the TPO and TPFT plans by around 25%.

 Customisations & Other Options

-Sompo ExcelDrive offers a few optional add-ons for car accessories and personal accident coverage.
-You can add up to S$10,000 coverage for gas kits, sports rims, car sound systems (only for those with a 50% NCD) and miscellaneous accessories.
-There is also a personal accident top up up to S$10,000.
-Finally, there is an excess buy up option where you can choose to increase your excess in exchange for lower premiums.
+Sompo ExcelDrive offers an excess buy up option where you can choose to increase your excess in exchange for lower premiums.
 The options are to buy down your excess up to S$200 for a lower excess but higher premium, or buy up your excess up to S$400 if you want a higher excess but lower premium.